KRFOSS/kali-docs/virtualization/install-vmware-host/index.md

 #### Too Newer Kernel

 A common issue is because the setup file for VMware isn't supporting the latest kernels, which could be an issue as Kali Linux is a [rolling distribution](/docs/general-use/kali-branches/) and receives frequent updates.
-If this is the case, we can patch VMware modules to support this.
+If this is the case, we can patch VMware modules to support this:

 ```console
 kali@kali:~$ sudo apt install -y git